vjekoart/retrovizor/Readme.md

     * ImageDegradator: maybe processing to worker or leave for later?
     * ---
     * TODOs in the code, and console outputs and placeholder code (visible in browser console)
+    * Standardize function comments that explain params and return values (JSDoc)
     * Apply patterns from the text Declarative thinking
 * Phase 7: UI fine-tune
     * **UI Style: terminal + markdown + code editor aesthetics + programming languages in eigengrau palette** Programming aesthetics in eigengrau scheme